SPCA Issues Hot Weather Reminders Designed to Keep Pets Safe

 If your pet begins exhibiting any of these signs, contact a veterinarian immediately.

-Also, use caution during warm weather months when leaving animals outside in yards or on porches.
+Also, use caution during warm weather months when allowing animals outside for short sessions in yards or on porches.
 Never leave them outside extended periods of time.
 Ensure appropriate shade and water are always available.
 Keep close supervision on your pet when outdoors on hot, humid, sunny summer days.
 If you see an animal left on a porch or in a yard with no access to shelter, or with inadequate shelter, the SPCA may be able to intervene in accordance with New York State’s Animal Shelter Law.
-Contact the SPCA immediately if the location is within Erie County: (716) 875-7360.
-In after-hours emergencies, call the SPCA at (716) 449-0363.
+Contact the SPCA immediately if the location is within Erie County.
+During our current COVID Response phase, contact the SPCA Monday through Friday, 8 a.m. – 4 p.m., at 716-875-7360, ext.
+214. During the hours of 4 p.m. – 8 p.m., and Saturdays and Sundays 8 a.m. – 8 p.m., please call 716-449-0363.
 Read more about the Animal Shelter Law here.

 ADMINISTER FLEA PREVENTION PRODUCTS CORRECTLY!
 Early last June, the SPCA received two cats on death’s door after cheap, incorrect flea products purchased from deep discount stores were applied.
 The SPCA has already received several phone calls this season from people who misapplied flea products to their pets.
 DO NOT APPLY PRODUCTS MEANT FOR DOGS ON CATS, AND DO NOT APPLY CAT FLEA PRODUCTS TO DOGS, AND FOLLOW DIRECTIONS CONCERNING THE VOLUME AND MANNER OF APPLICATION!
 Read the directions carefully PRIOR to application, not during application.
 The application of improper flea products, low-quality flea products, or products applied incorrectly, can cause internal damage or death to your pet.
 Always consult a veterinarian before purchasing and applying flea products.

+USE CAUTION WHEN PURCHASING SUMMER PET TOYS.
 Flea products are not the only items that shouldn’t be purchased at deep discount stores.
 Some pet toys are not durable enough to withstand a pet’s play.
-This tip and photo came to us this summer from Patrick in South Dayton, NY.
+This tip and photo came to us last summer from Patrick in South Dayton, NY.
 Patrick purchased a disc dog toy from a deep discount store for his dogs Roscoe and Titan.
 On the first throw, Titan caught the toy, which shattered, said Patrick, “…like a mirror.”
 (See photo, below.)
 Be sure the toys you purchase for your pets are safe and sturdy.

 The hot pavement can also burn unprotected, sensitive paw pads when dogs are on pavement for any period of time.
 Check out this photo from a June, 2019 post on WGRZ-TV and click on the photo for the full story: